-David Edwards is counsel in the firm’s Arbitration and Litigation Group, based in London.
+David Edwards is a partner in the firm’s International Litigation and Arbitration Group, based in London.

 Mr. Edwards has acted in some of the world’s largest and most complex arbitration disputes, including in two recent headline arbitration cases (Alfa-Access-Renova (AAR)’s dispute with oil giant BP; and the major telecoms arbitration between Norway’s Telenor and Altimo, Alfa Group’s telecoms business).

 Mr. Edwards’ experience with major international disputes spans (amongst others) the energy, telecom, pharmaceutical, banking and finance, motor manufacturing, and offshore construction industries, in which he has acted as counsel to many of the world’s largest corporations.
 Mr. Edwards is recognized as a “rising star” in the field of international arbitration (Euromoney’s Guide to the World’s Leading Experts in Commercial Arbitration).
 He is a member of the Skadden team that was named both the 2013 “Law Firm of the Year: Dispute Resolution” by Chambers Global and 2013 “Dispute Resolution Team of the Year” by Legal Business.

 representing United Capital Partners Group on parallel arbitration and multijurisdictional litigation proceedings relating to interests in VKontakte, Russia’s largest social online networking service.
 The matter was settled in September 2014 following the $1.47 billion sale of a stake in VK.Com Limited to Mail.Ru Group Limited;